Xiaoyant/TMIF/README.md

    test.py: for testing.

-   requirements: includes a number of dependent packages.
+   requirements.txt: includes a number of dependent packages.

 2) Download the optimal training model trained by the authors.
 Click on the link: https://pan.baidu.com/s/16-hUw3IMuOb0gf0dr9AuQg?pwd=3f74.
 The extraction code is 3f74.
 Download the model and place it in the /runs/weights folder.